ivanbabko/goodrocket-css/README.md

 development.

 It uses the best of Sass and avoids its dangerous features.
 So no things like `@extend` or deep nesting.
 It is based on BEM naming conventions and OOCSS approach.
-It largerly borrows from ITCSS architecture and its real-life incarnation &mdash; the almighty Inuitcss framework, which I extended and adapted to my development style.
+Quite a few things were inspired by the ITCSS architecture and its real-life incarnation &mdash; Inuitcss framework, which I extended and adapted to my development style.

 ## Structure

 ### Config

-Here we have partials housing global variables that we'll be using throughout our code.
+Here we have global variables that we'll be using throughout our code.
 Think typography settings, color palette, spacing units, breakpoints, z-index layers, and so on.
 Note that component-specific variables such as `$carousel-width` are defined in component partials.
 This way we keep this layer slim, and can easily find most variables alongside